chrisalbon/techstars_timesheet/readme.md

 - **End**: The end time of an activity.
 - **Duration**: The duration of an activity in factions of an hour.
 So 1.5 is equal to one and a half hours.
 The duration is broken down into quarters of an hour.
 - **Date**: The day of the activity.
+- **Free Time**: A categorical variable denoting when an activity was Personal, Exercise, or Travel.
 - **Holiday**: The holiday of an activity (when applicable).

 ### Description of datasets